 A structured work placement involves the student participating in specific tasks in the workplace as described in the VET in Schools program.
-It may occur where the VET in Schools program does not mandate assessment in the workplace.
+The program may or may not mandate assessment in the workplace.

 Prior to the placement, negotiation occurs between the teacher, student and the work experience provider, to identify the specific tasks for the student.

-Student work placement data is collected annually in February via the e-SMART electronic survey tool.
-Schools with students aged 14 years and over will receive an email message inviting their responses by a particular date in late February.
+Student work experience data is collected annually as a requirement of the Department of Education Corporate Data Collection Schedule using the WebSurvey System.
+Schools with students aged 14 years and over will receive an email message seeking their responses by a particular date in late February.